 During this time, Lindsay also recorded and released “Take it All.”
 The song’s music video was featured on several blogs, websites and radio stations.

-In her last year of college, Lindsay had to opportunity to perform on stage with fellow Georgian, the great multi-genre legend, Brenda Lee, at Anderson Music Hall at the Georgia Mountain Fairgrounds in Hiawassee, GA.
+In her last year of college, Lindsay had the opportunity to perform on stage with fellow Georgian, the great multi-genre legend, Brenda Lee, at Anderson Music Hall at the Georgia Mountain Fairgrounds in Hiawassee, GA.

 After graduation, Lindsay dipped back into acting for a couple years, appearing in several TV shows and movies including season 4 of “Nashville” and the Chris Pratt and Jennifer Lawrence movie “Passengers.”